andriniainanekena/andriniainanekena/README.md

 <p align="left">
   🎓 I am a computer science student, committed to learning the fundamentals of computing and related technologies.<br/><br/>
-  💡 Curious and diligent, I focus on understanding key concepts in programming, databases, and computing tools.<br/><br/>
 </p>

 ---